 - Maintain good posture.
 Gravity is always exerting force on your joints, ligaments, and muscles.
 Good posture more evenly distributes that force, so some parts aren’t stressed excessively (4).
 “Good posture” means that your ears, shoulders, hips, and ankles are in a straight line.
 If it helps, imagine that you’re wearing a crown, and you need to keep it balanced by standing straight.

 - Stay active and continue exercising during pregnancy unless your provider has advised against it.
 Just stick to things like swimming, walking, and other low-impact activities.
-Here are some yoga poses that you may find helpful for back pain during pregnancy.
+Check out some yoga poses that you may find helpful for back pain during pregnancy.
 And make sure you’re keeping your core muscles strong.

 - Don’t bend at the waist.
 If you need to lift something, squat instead of bending.